This post may contain affiliate or referral links which means I may earn a sales commission. Please see my full affiliate disclosure here.

 The Shirley Temple kiddie cocktail was originally made with grenadine, ginger ale, and orange juice.
 This beverage is one of the most requested mocktails at restaurants and bars.

-If you are planning a kids’ party or baby shower and want to make them ahead of time, you can keep homemade Shirley Temple drink mixtures even longer by refrigerating them for a short time.
-Refrigeration will slow down the ingredients settling at the bottom and mixing with each other.
+If you plan a kids’ party or baby shower and want to make them ahead of time, you can keep homemade Shirley Temple drink mixtures even longer by refrigerating them for a short time.
+Refrigeration will slow down the ingredients settling at the bottom and mixing together.

 What kinds of fruit can go in a Shirley Temple drink?